Carrooi/Node-CacheStorage/README.md

 });
 ```

-Now some_data will expire tomorow.
+Now some_data will expire tomorrow.
 You can see full documentation in moment.js [documentation](http://momentjs.com/docs/#/manipulating/add/).

 ### Items expiration